 Two devastating earthquakes hit the Turkish-Syrian border on February 6.
 The epicenter of the first 7.7 magnitude quake struck 34 kilometers west of Gaziantep, Turkey’s sixth-largest city.
 This was followed a mere nine hours later by a second 7.6 magnitude quake, roughly 95 kilometers north-northwest from the first, in Kahramanmaras Province, a part of eastern Turkey known for its mountains and steppes.

 Followed by over 15,000 aftershocks, the earthquakes were utterly catastrophic.
-Every tremor caused widespread damage in southern and central Turkey, as well as in northern and western Syria, affecting areas that cover over 110,000 square kilometers, or roughly the size of Bulgaria.
+Every tremor caused widespread damage in southern and central Turkey, as well as in northern Syria, affecting areas that cover over 110,000 square kilometers, or roughly the size of Bulgaria.

 The human toll has been devastating with 12,000 buildings destroyed, at least 48,000 dead and millions more have been left homeless.